 Drink water, or even better, clay water (or Mineral Manna), 20 minutes prior to a meal to aid digestion (provides the hydro in hydrochloric acid/HCL.
 A small amount of sea salt (already in Mineral Manna) provides the chloride), but minimize liquids with a meal so as not to dilute digestive juices.

 20 minutes is typically enough to empty the stomach again before food arrives.
 Diluted digestive juices can result in heartburn and acid reflux.
 Improper food combining is another cause of the same.

 Take herbal formulas before or with a meal, but if taken after a meal use the least amount of liquid possible so as not to dilute digestive fluids.

-Eat or drink fermented foods with every meal (whey, kefir, non-soy miso, sauerkraut, fermented salsa, etc.), however, if the ferment contains sugar (kombucha, jun, honey meade) then it is best not consumed with meals that contain fats or oils.
+Eat or drink fermented foods with every meal (whey, kefir, non-soy miso, sauerkraut, kraut juice shots, fermented salsa, etc.), however, if the ferment contains sugar (kombucha, jun, honey mead) then it is best not consumed with meals that contain fats or oils.

 How to tell if your produce is registered as a Genetically Modified food, Conventionally Grown Food (meaning with chemicals) or an Organically Grown food:

 The traditional Conventionally Grown food labels have: four digits beginning with a 4.